How to Message a Recruiter on LinkedIn in 2023 (Sample Messages)

 Should I message a recruiter on LinkedIn after applying?

-Yes, messaging the recruiter who owns the role after you have applied will only help your odds of being selected for an interview.
+Yes, messaging the recruiter who owns the role after applying will only help your chances of being selected for an interview.

 How to Respond to a Recruiter on LinkedIn

 “Hi (Name), Thank you for reaching out about this opportunity.
-I’m definitely interested in hearing more about the (Title) role with (Company).
+I’m interested in hearing more about the (Title) role with (Company).
 Would you be open to jumping on a call and answering a few questions?
-Have a great rest of the day and I look forward to hearing back from you.
-Thank you, (Your name)“
+Have a great rest of the day, and I look forward to hearing back from you.
+Thank you, (Your name)”.

 “Hi (Name), Thank you for your note about the (Title) job opening.
-While the position seems interesting and the company sounds like it’s doing impressive things, I’m really happy where I’m at right now.
-With that said, if I am looking to make a change in the future, I’ll make sure to reach out.
-Thanks again and good luck filling the position!
-(Your name)“
+While the position seems interesting, and the company sounds like it’s doing impressive things, I’m thrilled where I am now.
+With that said, if I want to make a change in the future, I’ll reach out.
+Thanks again, and good luck filling the position!
+(Your name)”

-LinkedIn continues to grow at a rapid pace, which is why it’s the perfect time to send a connection request and establish good relationships.
+LinkedIn continues to grow rapidly, which is why it’s the perfect time to send a connection request and establish good relationships.

 Some final thoughts to consider before you send a note to a recruiter on any social media platform:

-- Craft a simple and relevant message that will help you stand out from the boat load of other connection requests they receive.
+• Craft a simple and relevant message to help you stand out from the boatload of other connection requests they receive.

-- Thank them for the time and effort they put into finding you job opportunities.
+• Thank them for the time and effort they put into finding job opportunities.

 Contacting recruiters on the platform might seem scary, but if you’re straightforward, keep things short, and sound authentic, most recruiters will be happy to establish a relationship.